cloudblog004/fantasticfoodies/content/en/posts/2418-how-to-make-homemade-singapore-chicken-stir-fry.md

 ##### Steps to make Singapore Chicken Stir Fry:

-1. pre heat wok with sessame seed oil. wash n pat dry chicken &amp; cut into strips or chunks &amp; add to the wok.
+1. pre heat wok with sessame seed oil. wash n pat dry chicken & cut into strips or chunks & add to the wok.
-1. cut all the onions, garlic &amp; peppers. once chicken is sealed add to the pan. add the herbs &amp; spices.
+1. cut all the onions, garlic & peppers. once chicken is sealed add to the pan. add the herbs & spices.
-1. once chicken is cooked add the noodles cook for 3 minutes &amp; add the soya sauce. once cooked &amp; noodles seperated plate up &amp; serve.
+1. once chicken is cooked add the noodles cook for 3 minutes & add the soya sauce. once cooked & noodles seperated plate up & serve.
 1. Ready to serve and ENJOY!